sensu/sensu-docs/content/sensu-go/5.3/reference/agent.md

 handlers     |
 -------------|------
-description  | An array of Sensu event handler to use for the event.
+description  | An array of Sensu handler names to use for handling the event.
 Each handler name in the array must be a string. required     | false type         | Array example      | {{< highlight shell >}}"handlers": ["slack", "influxdb"]{{< /highlight >}}